nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

    :depth: 2

 The nRF RPC Host sample demonstrates the Bluetooth® Low Energy (LE) stack with the :ref:`nrfxlib:nrf_rpc` library that exposes the stack's interface to another device or CPU using `Remote Procedure Calls (RPC)`_.
-On an nRF53 device, this sample is supposed to run on the network core and it provides the Bluetooth LE functionality for the application core.
+On an nRF53 Series device, this sample is supposed to run on the network core and it provides the Bluetooth LE functionality for the application core.

 Requirements
 ************

-The sample supports the following development kits:
+The sample supports the following development kit:

 .. table-from-sample-yaml::